Elina Avanesyan vs. Clara Tauson: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 - In her 38 matches over the past year across all court surfaces, Avanesyan has played an average of 21.6 games.

-- Avanesyan has played 15 matches on hard courts over the past 12 months, and 22.2 games per match.
+- Through 15 matches over the past 12 months on hard courts, Avanesyan has played 22.2 games per match and won 52.3% of them.

 - In the past year, Tauson has competed in 26 total matches (across all court surfaces), winning 53.4% of the games.
 She averages 20.0 games per match and 9.6 games per set.

-- Tauson is averaging 18.4 games per match and 9.8 games per set through 17 matches on hard courts in the past year.
+- On hard courts, Tauson has played 17 matches and averaged 18.4 games per match and 9.8 games per set.

-- Avanesyan and Tauson have matched up in three sets against on another, with Avanesyan capturing two of them.
+- Avanesyan and Tauson have matched up in three sets against on another, with Avanesyan claiming two of them.

-- Avanesyan and Tauson have matched up for 28 total games, and Avanesyan has won more often, securing 16 of them.

-- In their one match against each other, Avanesyan and Tauson are averaging 28 games and three sets.
+- In one match between Avanesyan and Tauson, they have played 28.0 games and 3.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.